devopsacademyau/academy/classes/05class/make/README.md

 ## Running some Code
 Let's get our hands into the Make utility and see how it works.

-The Make file is, basically, made of targets and instructions, and the syntax follow the below:
+The Make file is basically composed of targets and instructions, and the syntax follows the below:

 ```Makefile
 target: pre-requisites